pulumi/pulumi-hugo/themes/default/content/resources/_index.md

 ---
-title: Events & Workshops
+title: Resources
 meta_desc: |
-    Information about past and upcoming events and workshops.
-You can register for upcoming sessions or view previously recorded content.
+    Resources about modern cloud native topics to connect, collaborate, and learn new techniques and best practices.

 aliases:
   - /webinar